amitguptagwl/amitguptagwl/README.md

 I'm glad that you find the way to reach to this page.
-I'm an artist with no knoledge of art but with some knowledge of programming.
+I'm an artist with no knowledge of art but programming.
 I value creativity, user experience, and automation.

 I've published many open-source projects like [Fast-Xml-Parser](https://github.com/NaturalIntelligence/fast-xml-parser/),  [ImgLab](https://solothought.com/imglab), [Stubmatic](https://github.com/NaturalIntelligence/Stubmatic) etc. These are some projects and companies using these open source projrects